TFKusa/kusa_reascripts/Documentation/THE INTERN - DOCUMENTATION.md

 - Configures regions to "Master Mix" in the Matrix, considering the specified keywords.

 Master folder :
-- Whether the script needs to create a "MyProjectName_Export" folder within the directory selected by the user
+- Whether the script needs to create a "MyProjectName_Export" folder within the directory selected by the user.

 Nested :
 - Prompts for a directory and creates a nested folder hierarchy based on region names for rendering.